-Contributing to a sustainable living requires commitment to make this into a reality.
-For Alco, being a sustainable pioneer, it means improving and innovating the production process wherever feasible.
+Contributing to a sustainable living requires commitment to turn this into a reality.
+For Alco, being a sustainable pioneer means improving and innovating the production process wherever feasible.

 Increasing energy efficiency and capturing as much CO2 as possible are our hallmarks.
 And a dedicated team of experts is in charge of all sustainability elements of our production process.